New South Wales Swifts: ANZ Championship

-Suncorp Super Netball
+Super Netball

-Since 2017, Swifts have played in Suncorp Super Netball.
+Since 2017, Swifts have played in Super Netball.
 In addition to Swifts, the new league featured a second Netball New South Wales team, Giants Netball.
 Two veteran members of the 2016 Swifts roster, Kimberlee Green and Susan Pettitt, subsequently switched to the Giants, who were coached by former Swifts head coach, Julie Fitzgerald.
 The 2018 season saw Rob Wright replaced by Briony Akle.
-In 2019, Akle guided Swifts to their second premiership when they won the Suncorp Super Netball title.
+In 2019, Akle guided Swifts to their second premiership when they won the Super Netball title.
 Despite losing their new captain, Maddy Proud, to injury early in the season, Swifts finished the regular season in second place.
 In the major semi-final, they lost to Sunshine Coast Lightning.
 However, they then defeated Melbourne Vixens in the preliminary final.
 In the grand final they faced Lightning again but time defeated them 64–47 to emerge as champions.
 In 2021 with a team coached by Briony Akle and co-captained by Maddy Proud and Paige Hadley, Swifts won their second Suncorp Super Netball title.
 In the grand final they defeated Giants Netball 63–59.